Geco (Geophysical Company of Norway): History

 Geco retained its identity and name, but extended its service portfolio and global market share from 1978.
 Besides seismic surveys, the company offered data processing services and interpretation services.
 The company was spending its earnings in the area of technology research and development.
 They succeeded in offering a first commercial available 3D seismic interpretation workstation, "Charisma" software, from 1983.
 Development of a first digital streamer cable, named "Nessie", was completed and in operation from 1984.

 The company enjoyed strong expansion until 1985, when there was a global crisis in the oil industry.
 In the summer of 1986 Schlumberger Limited purchased first 50%, then in 1988 the entire company.
 This brought about a merger with Merlin Geophysical (Seismic Profilers), who had been purchased by Schlumberger a year earlier.

-Mergers with other geophysical companies followed, including Delft Geophysical, Prakla-Seismos (founded in 1963 by merger of Seismos GmbH (founded 1921) and Gesellschaft für Praktische Lagerstättenforschung (Prakla) GmbH (founded 1937)) and Seismograph Services Ltd (owned at the time by Ratheon and based in Holwood Park, Keston, Kent, UK).
+Mergers with other geophysical companies followed, including Delft Geophysical, Prakla-Seismos (founded in 1963 by merger of Seismos GmbH (founded 1921) and Gesellschaft für Praktische Lagerstättenforschung (Prakla) GmbH (founded 1937)) and Seismograph Services Ltd (owned at the time by Raytheon and based in Holwood Park, Keston, Kent, UK).
 Following the merger with Prakla-Seismos in 1993, the company was renamed Geco-Prakla.
 In 2001, Geco-Prakla was joined with the Western Geophysical division of Baker Hughes in a joint venture named WesternGeco.
 Schlumberger retained 70% ownership in the venture; Baker Hughes owned the remaining 30%.

 In April 2006 Schlumberger acquired the 30% interest from Baker Hughes for $2.4 billion.

 Now, this company doesn't exist anymore.
 All of its assets, employees, and legal identities belong to Schlumberger.